Pseudo-Stereo Inputs: A Solution to the Occlusion Challenge in Self-Supervised Stereo Matching: Experiments

 \subsection{Ablation Study}

-In this section, the roles of the various components proposed in Section \ref{sec:method} within the overall framework are studied and discussed.
-The components involved include the pseudo-stereo inputs strategy, the more accurate pseudo-image generation method, the occlusion estimation, and the fully pseudo-stereo inputs strategy.
-The experimental results under different combinations of components are shown in Table \ref{tab:ablation}.
-In this context, ``PS'' denotes the use of the pseudo-stereo inputs strategy, ``Wider'' indicates wider input for more accurate image generation, ``Occ'' represents occlusion estimation, and ``FPS'' signifies the adoption of the fully pseudo-stereo inputs strategy.
+In this section, the roles of the various components proposed in \cref{sec:method} within the overall framework are studied and discussed.
+All evaluations are performed on the KITTI 2015 training set.
+The components involved include the pseudo-stereo inputs strategy, the refined pseudo-image generation method, the occlusion estimation, and the fully pseudo-stereo inputs strategy.
+The experimental results are shown in \cref{tab:ablation}.